 This Riesling vom Kalkstein has a certain tight minerality and lean, taut body which lends great finesse and elegance.
 Showing refreshing lemon and grapefruit aromas with a citrus-fresh twist on the finish in its youth, the wine will develop with time, showing more evolved flavours of baked apple, honey and ripe melon, but still with a bracing lick of well-integrated acidity.

-Pairs rather well with Thai baked seabags, steamed coconut rice, herbs and lemongrass and lime dressing or mild blue cheese with pears and walnuts or bamboo shoots, green vegetables with chilli lime sauce
+Pairs rather well with Thai baked seabass, steamed coconut rice, herbs and lemongrass and lime dressing or mild blue cheese with pears and walnuts or bamboo shoots, green vegetables with chilli lime sauce or black pudding with apple sauce